 F Water, plumbing and bathroom fittings

 Repair category 1

-Notes No significant defects evident.

-Seals around bath and shower areas are vulnerable to leakage.
+Notes Seals around bath and shower areas are vulnerable to leakage.
 Failure to seals can result in dampness/decay within hidden areas of the property.

 Heating and hot water Repair category 1 Notes It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-The radiators are of an older type.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation.
-The central heating boiler is located in a position that some heating engineers may be reluctant to service or maintain.
-Health and Safety guidance for trades and professional practice is constantly changing and there is a possibility that future changes could hinder or prevent on- going maintenance/servicing.
+The radiators are of an older type and some deterioration is noted.
+Boilers and central heating systems should be tested and serviced by an Oftec oil registered engineer on an annual basis to ensure their safe and efficient operation.